RoomSpy/Hardware/README.md

 # RoomSpy Hardware

-This folder contains the firmware code for **RoomSpy**, a room occupancy monitoring system using the **HC-SR501 Motion Sensor** and **ESP32** microcontroller.
+This Repo contains the firmware code for **RoomSpy** in [./esp.ino](./esp.ino), a room occupancy monitoring system using the **HC-SR501 Motion Sensor** and **ESP32** microcontroller.
 The system detects motion, determines room occupancy status, and communicates with a backend API over WiFi.

 ---